keidarcy/typescript-type-challenges-list/README.md

 ## Why built this

-I almost forget how I solved these puzzles, but when I try to figure out how, it's hard to find by **Type Challenges** UI.
+I always forget how I solved these puzzles, but when I try to figure out how, it's hard to find by **Type Challenges** UI.

 **Type Challenges** depends on github repository pages which makes hard to jump between different sites.